In Name Only

 - When Vertigo Comics publish a series that shares a name with a DC Comics property, that, and a few loose concepts, will be all it shares (with a few exceptions, such as Animal Man, Swamp Thing, and Doom Patrol).
 The most extreme example (if you don't count Sandman) was Beware The Creeper! which was about a 1920s Parisian surrealist who wore a costume vaguely similar to Jack Ryder's.

-- The upcoming Battleworld Runaways series, while ostensibly inspired by Runaways features only one member of the original cast, and has a very different plot.
+- The series being released during the Secret Wars (2015) storyline, while ostensibly inspired by the Cult Classic Runaways series, features only one member of the original cast, and has a very different plot.

 - Fanfiction can easily become this if the writer is bad (and sometimes if the author is good).